consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_configuration_file.md

   </extensionPoints>

   <!-- Extensions which the plugin adds to extension points
-       defined by the IntelliJ Platform or by other plugins.
+       defined by the Consulo or by other plugins.
-       The "defaultExtensionNs" attribute must be set to the ID of the plugin defining the extension point, or to "com.intellij" if the extension point is defined by the IntelliJ Platform.
+       The "defaultExtensionNs" attribute must be set to the ID of the plugin defining the extension point, or to "com.intellij" if the extension point is defined by the Consulo.
 The name of the tag within the <extensions>
        tag matches the name of the extension point, and the "implementation" class specifies the name of the class added to the extension point. -->